 Strength training has tremendous benefits on health that include, reducing chances of diabetes, reducing chances of getting some type of cancer, lower blood pressure, reducing strength and anxiety among others.

-Just as the name suggests, strength exercise increase muscle strength and power, enhancing performance of everyday tasks.
+Just as the name suggests, strength exercise increases muscle strength and power, enhancing the performance of everyday tasks.

 As the muscles are stronger, they are less likely to give way under stress, therefore reducing injuries.